Exploring the connection between hemorrhagic hepatopathy and inactivated vaccines used in broiler breeders

 Q: What then do you think causes the problem?

-AM: There may be a hypersensitivity or allergic mechanism at work leading to the described reaction.
-Based on discussions I’ve had with scientists, it might have something to do with the amount of lipopolysaccharide left in the vaccine after centrifugation and “cleaning”of the vaccine.
+TL: There may be a hypersensitivity or allergic mechanism at work leading to the described reaction.
+Based on discussions I’ve had with scientists, it might have something to do with the amount of lipopolysaccharide left in the vaccine after centrifugation and “cleaning” of the vaccine.
 If a product is less “clean,” there could be more severe reactions.

 Q: Could mishandling of inactivated vaccines, particularly overheating, contribute to the problem?